Free your mind and find the joy you deserve by being YOU.

 I am a homebody

 In 2007, I left Germany and moved to Guatemala.
-People often assume I must be a passionate traveler.
-The truth is, I went on one big trip — and stayed.
+People often assume I must love to travel.

-I don't watch movies
+I don't watch many movies

 Not even the good ones.

-I don't enjoy high-intensity films — two hours of sustained tension with no way to pause or step back isn't my idea of rest.
+Two hours of sustained tension with no way to pause or step back isn't my idea of rest.

 So I choose differently.